Amitvardi/Lab-Project/README.md

 print(computer_profiles.count())

 ```
-# step 4 - creating type 1 records and compute cosine similarity for each general subject:
+# step 4 - creating type 1 records (the training data) and compute cosine similarity for each general subject:

 For each record, we calculated the cosine similarity between the education.field column and the general topic.
 At the end, we calculated an average of the cosine similarity values ​​for all the words belonging to that education.field on which we performed a split in step 2